khizarwakeel/JavaScript-Practice/README.md

-In this repo, I have practiced JavaScript a lot.
+In this repository, I have practiced JavaScript a lot.
+(I do all my JavaScript practice here.)